sjbylo/example-bash-operator/README.md

 ## Getting started

 You'll need access to a Kubernetes cluster and the kubectl tool.
 Here is how to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 If you don't have access to a cluster, you could try installing [Minikube](https://minikube.sigs.k8s.io/docs/) on your workstation.
+Or open up Kubernetes in your browser at [Katacoda Playground](https://katacoda.com/courses/kubernetes/playground).

 Log into Kubernetes and then create a namespace and switch to it: